 Minnesota weather can be gloomy, so MN Airlines aims to be a ray of sunshine.
-The carrier, operating as Sun Country Airlines, serves nine markets year-round and another 22 destinations seasonally, in the US, Mexico, Latin America, and the Caribbean from its hub in Minneapolis-St. Paul.
+The carrier, operating as Sun Country Airlines, serves about a dozen markets year-round and another 20 destinations seasonally, in the US, Mexico, Latin America, and the Caribbean from its hub in Minneapolis-St. Paul.
 US cities served by the carrier include Las Vegas; Los Angeles; New York; Orlando; Phoenix; and San Francisco.
 Sun Country also offers flights to selected destinations in Mexico and the Dominican Republic.
 It maintains a fleet of Boeing 737s.
 Sun Country offers vacation packages through Sun Country Vacations and charters via Sun Country Charters.

 Sun Country aims to grow by increasing frequency on popular leisure routes rather than on adding cities to its network.
 In addition, the carrier wants to gain military charter business, for which it has not previously competed.
 By identifying such pockets of new revenue, Sun Country should be better positioned to weather a difficult industry environment, brought on by unexpectedly high fuel prices and a plunge in consumer demand.

 Sun Country filed for bankruptcy protection in fall 2008 after it was unable to obtain a short-term loan from the Petters Group.
 The assets of its former parent company were frozen because of a federal fraud investigation, which resulted in Petters Group CEO Tom Petters being convicted in late 2009 for running a $3.65 billion Ponzi scheme.
 After filing for bankruptcy, Sun Country's stocks were transferred to a court-appointed receiver, former federal prosecutor Doug Kelley, who was charged with selling off Petters Group assets.
 Sun Country maintained normal operations and even turned a modest profit.